-Paleo Vegan Cheesecake with Berry Topping!
-A clean and delicious dessert made with cashews, nuts, and fruit!
+Paleo Vegan no-bake Cheesecake with Berry Topping!
+A clean and delicious dessert made with real food only — just cashews, nuts, and fruit!
 Gluten Free, Kid Friendly, Low Carb!

 And I thought September would be a quiet month for my first round of Whole30, well enough past the BBQs and parties of summer but still before the fall and winter holiday parties.
 I was wrong.
 Don’t get me wrong, it hasn’t been that hard to get through; I’ve had lots of support from family and friends at events and gatherings.

 That said, i’s just a little bit of a bummer when you have to miss out on the social parts of life and celebrating.
 I wanted to make a delicious snack that would let me join in on some birthday fun for a family member tonight!

 And if you’re on a Whole30 during a holiday or extra special occasion, Melissa says it’s actually okay to participate with a fruit-based dessert.

 I’ve seen recipes circulating for Paleo cheesecakes around, but they normally call for straight up sweeteners.